SoulWallet/smart-contract-wallet-4337/dev-docs/2-4337-wallet-tech-analysis.md

 + wallet.service.ts
 + from https://github.com/ethereum/EIPs/blob/master/EIPS/eip-2645.md
 + It was published on 2020-05-13 and be stagnant, a ERC application layer.
++ It seems needing to alter the GETH or other client's EVM OpCode to upgrade to support this EIP.
++ So...huge cost stop this.

 #### JWT
 + https://jwt.io/, IETF: https://tools.ietf.org/html/rfc7519